GenesysCloudBlueprints/aws-eventbridge-analytics-detail-events-blueprint/blueprint/index-tmp.md

 ---

 ## Scenario
-The purpose of this blueprint is to provide Terraform configuration for creating a Genesys Cloud EventBridge integration and corresponding AWS infrastructure to write events from the integration into S3.
+This Genesys Cloud Developer Blueprint provides an example of a complete Terraform configuration that creates a Genesys Cloud EventBridge integration and writes events from the integration into S3.
 This solution can be extended to use Athena to analyze the data in S3, or the S3 destination could be replaced with OpenSearch to use the many features it provides for text-search, analytics, business intelligence, and so on.

 ## Solution